Panosemmanouilidis2/FMCG-Retail-Analytics-portfolio/README_public.md

 The consequences were measurable:

-- Planners in Europe were systematically **over-forecasting promotional volumes by 35%** leading to excess inventory and overstated trade investment cases
+- Planners in Market A (Europe) were systematically **over-forecasting promotional volumes by 35%** leading to excess inventory and overstated trade investment cases
-- Planners in Asia were **under-forecasting by 103%** leaving significant demand unmet and growth opportunity unrealised
+- Planners in Market B (Asia) were **under-forecasting by 103%** leaving significant demand unmet and growth opportunity unrealised
 - **60–79% of promotions** across both markets missed their volume plan by more than 50% with no mechanism to identify this risk in advance
 - No pre-execution ROI visibility — no way to know which promotions would generate positive incremental gross profit before committing spend